jjno91/jenkinsfiles/README.md

 Execute arbitrary SQL scripts on any MySQL compatible database, enabling Jenkins to function as a centralized database management system

+## mysqldump.Jenkinsfile

+Export the schema of a MySQL compatible database

 ## ssl-certgen.Jenkinsfile

 Generate and archive self-signed SSL certs and keys